Advent bazaar for the benefit of Namibia

-The schools and the student residences are closed, the children and young people are going to their parents or relatives on the farm or to the cooler coast, because it is now very hot inland.
-Many of the children are looking forward to the holidays, but are also already thinking about the time in January when school starts again and the student residences and boarding schools are reopened.
-Their funding in the student residence or boarding school is secured.
+The schools and dormitories are closed, and the children and young people are going to their parents' or relatives' farms or to the cooler coast, as it's now very hot inland.
+Many of the children are looking forward to the holidays, but are also already thinking about January, when school starts again and the dormitories and boarding schools reopen.
+Their funding for the dormitory or boarding school is secured.

-At its last meeting, the Namibia Support Association committee decided that a place in a student hostel or boarding school would be funded for 25 children and young people in the new school year: eight primary school children in the Lutheran Hostel in Okombahe, nine male and female students in the secondary school student hostel in Okombahe, four primary school girls in the student hostel in Omaruru and one male and three female students will receive special support at Martin Luther High School.
-All of these children were in Albertina's soup kitchen and are either neglected at home or no longer have parents or relatives at home who can pay the low school fees or hotel accommodation.
+At its last meeting, the Namibia Support Association committee decided to fund student dormitory or boarding school placements for 25 children and young people for the new school year: eight primary school children in the Lutheran Hostel in Okombahe, nine male and female students in the secondary school dormitory in Okombahe, four primary school girls in the dormitory in Omaruru, and one male and three female students receiving special support at Martin Luther High School.
+All of these children attended Albertina's soup kitchen and are either neglected at home or no longer have parents or relatives at home who can cover the low school fees or hotel accommodation.

-One of them is Rachel Basson, 14 years old.
-She comes from Okombahe and both her parents have died.
-She lives with several siblings with her grandmother, who tries to feed all the children.
-Rachel is particularly hardworking and eager to learn and was therefore accepted into the Martin Luther School, without it being clear who would pay her school fees.
-I found out about this through a personal relationship with a teacher and so we were able to help and support Rachel financially with her studies.
+One of them is Rachel Basson, 14.
+She comes from Okombahe, and both her parents are deceased.
+She lives with several siblings with her grandmother, who barely manages to feed all the children.
+Rachel is particularly hardworking and eager to learn, and was therefore accepted into the Martin Luther School, although it was unclear who would pay her tuition.
+I learned about this through a personal connection with a teacher, and so we were able to help and support Rachel financially with her studies.

 Pfedelbacher unterstützen zwei Schüler in Namibia